Franka Potente: 2020s

 In 2020, she wrote and directed her first feature film Home.
 The film premiered in October 2020.

 In 2022, Potente appeared in season four of Titans where she portrayed Mother Mayhem.

 Authored works

 Based on Potente's correspondence with colleague Max Urlacher during his time in Los Angeles, a book entitled Los Angeles – Berlin was published in September 2005.
 In May 2009, Potente published her second book Kick Ass – An Alternative Workout, co-written with her personal trainer Karsten Schellenberg.
-In August 2010 her first volume of stories "Zehn" was published.
+In August 2010, her first volume of stories "Zehn" was published.

 Personal life

 After relationships with German film director Tom Tykwer and American actor Elijah Wood, Potente married American actor Derek Richardson in mid 2012, in a private ceremony.
-The couple lives in Los Angeles, and has two daughters, born in 2011 and 2013 respectively.
+The couple lives in Los Angeles, and have two daughters, born in 2011 and 2013.